meditationstuff/protocol_1/index.md

 (Effortlessly) emphasize (and/&#8203;or err on side of) receptivity (or openness/&#8203;vulnerability \[to being changed by experience, environment, self] (over doing (and effortlessly guarding against or deeply implicit or explicit fixed or presupposed goals) or presupposition in general (and receptivity can optionally include fluid/&#8203;nebulous/&#8203;empty questions and fluid requests (fluid asker and fluid answerer and fluid answering and fluid answer and fluid requester, fluid requestee, fluid response, and so on.) \[most parentheses not closed at this time]

-Miscellaneous (may be split out into a p16):
+Miscellaneous (may be split out into a pX):

 nothing left to do, accept X when safe, open focus, allow the periphery